msabramo/kallithea/docs/api/api.rst

 ===

-Kallithea has a simple JSON RPC API with a single schema for calling all api methods.
+Kallithea has a simple JSON RPC API with a single schema for calling all API methods.
 Everything is available by sending JSON encoded http(s) requests to
 <your_server>/_admin/api .